 Our office is capable of performing all necessary diagnostic tests and treatments in a single visit.
-Please allow at least 1 hour for new appointment and 30 minutes for follow-up visit to complete all necessary diagnostic tests and examinations.
+Please allow at least 2 hours for a new appointment and 1 hour for a follow-up visit to complete all necessary diagnostic tests and examinations.

 What to Bring

 - Current Insurance card (which will be verified at every visit)